ILIAS-eLearning/ilias/docs/configuration/install.md

 php cli/setup.php migrate
 ```

 Now that you have ILIAS installed, you can start by logging in as root.
-Go to your http patch and log in with the
+Go to your http path and log in with the
 username `root` and password `homer`.
 ILIAS will ask you for a new password after the first login.

 <a name="install-further"></a>